Revisiting Acceptability Judgements: Analysis

 \subsection{Intermediate Representations}

-In Figure~\ref{fig:inner}, we visualize the intermediate representations of CoLAC development set in a fine-tuned XLM-R. We observe that in the first two layers, the sentences are grouped into four distinct clusters, for which we provide a few random samples in Table~\ref{tab:analysis-cluster}.
+In Figure~\ref{fig:inner}, we visualize the intermediate representations of CoLAC development set in a fine-tuned XLM-R. We observe that in the first two layers, the sentences are grouped into four distinct clusters.
 Three of these four clusters represent common syntactic structures in Chinese: most sentences in the left cluster are \textit{inverted}, where the object or adjective phrases are moved to the beginning of the sentences, while sentences in the top cluster are all \textit{interrogatives}.
 Sentences in the right cluster are interrogatives as well, but with an emphasis on \textit{disjunctive question}.
 As the sentences are propagated further up the network, these generic syntactical phenomena are gradually transformed into acceptability-specific features, as Figure~\ref{fig:inner} demonstrates.

 An analogous analysis on CoLA development set also reveals a similar observation, where the sentences are grouped into two distinct clusters in the intermediate layers, with one cluster accommodating interrogatives and exclamations, and the other cluster containing declarative sentences.
 These generic features are also transformed into features that can distinguish acceptability in later layers.
 These findings are complementary with previous findings that Transformers learn to capture local syntax in the lower layers, and to transform it into more complex semantics in higher layers~\citep{2019pipeline}.